Get insider access

 Best 70-75-77 Inch TVs

-We've bought and tested more than 425 TVs, and below are our recommendations for the best 70-75-77 inch TVs to buy.
-You can check out our picks for the best TVs, the best 65-inch TVs, or the best 80-83-85 inch TVs if you want something bigger.
+Below are our recommendations for the best 70-75-77 inch TVs to buy.
+You can check out our picks for the best TVs, the best 65-inch TVs if you need something smaller, or the best 80-83-85-inch TVs if you want something bigger.
 Or, you can vote on which ones you want us to buy and test.
 To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best 77-Inch TV

-The best 77-inch TV we've tested is the Samsung QN77S90CAFXZA.
-This TV delivers impressive picture quality, with an incredibly wide color gamut in HDR and bright, vibrant highlights.
-It looks amazing in a dark room thanks to its nearly infinite contrast ratio, so there's no distracting blooming or halo effect around bright areas of dark scenes or subtitles.
-It stands out against competitors like the LG C3 OLED thanks to its brighter colors, which are more vivid and lifelike.
-The Samsung TV can also display a wider range of colors in HDR.
+The best 77-inch TV we've tested is the Samsung QN77S90DAFXZA.
+This TV delivers impressive picture quality, with an incredibly wide color range in HDR and bright, vibrant highlights.
+It looks amazing in a dark room thanks to its nearly infinite contrast ratio, so there's no distracting blooming around bright areas of dark scenes or subtitles.
+It also overcomes glare from pesky light sources thanks to its good SDR brightness and exceptional reflection handling, so it still looks great in a bright room.

-It's a well-rounded TV overall that delivers fantastic gaming performance.
+It's a well-rounded option that delivers fantastic gaming performance.
 It has very low input lag, ensuring a smooth, responsive gaming experience.
 Like all OLED TVs, its nearly instantaneous response time results in crystal-clear motion with almost no noticeable blur behind fast-moving objects.
-It has a great selection of gaming features, including variable refresh rate (VRR) support and HDMI 2.1 bandwidth, so you can take full advantage of modern gaming consoles.
-While the newer Samsung S95C OLED is a bit brighter overall, it comes at a significant price premium, making the S90C the clear value pick.
+It has a great selection of gaming features, including variable refresh rate (VRR) support and HDMI 2.1 bandwidth for up to 4k @ 144Hz gaming, so you can take full advantage of modern gaming consoles and gaming PCs.
+You'll just have to do some work to make sure you get a QD-OLED panel.

 See our review